Frequently Asked Questions

-Please find detailed information on the concentrations webpage.
+Please find detailed information on the Non-Formal Concentrations webpage.

 At what times will Global Health classes be offered?

 Almost all core courses are offered during weekday evenings.
 Times of concentration / elective courses vary, but students have flexibility to select them accordingly.